 6. Put shoes in washer on gentle cycle

-You can choose to put your shoes in the washer or you can rinse the shoes throughly by hand.
+You can choose to put your shoes in the washer on the gentle cycle or you can rinse the shoes by hand.

 *See my note below on washing Converse and Vans.